Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 Nebraska Stats and Trends

-- Nebraska has four wins against the spread in seven games this year.

-- This season, the Cornhuskers have two ATS wins in three games as a favorite of 3.5 points or more.
+- The Cornhuskers have been favored by 4 points or more three times this season and have covered the spread in two of them.

-- Nebraska's games this year have hit the over on two of six set point totals (33.3%).
+- Nebraska's games this year have gone over the total in two out of six opportunities (33.3%).

-- Nebraska is 3-2 against the spread and 3-3 overall this season when the team scores more than 19.6 points.
+- When Nebraska records more than 19.6 points, it is 3-2 against the spread and 3-3 overall.

-- When Nebraska churns out over 307.8 yards, the team is 4-2 against the spread and 3-4 overall.
+- Nebraska is 4-2 against the spread and 3-4 overall when the team churns out more than 307.8 yards.

 - The Cornhuskers have nine giveaways this season, while the Golden Gophers have nine takeaways .